SAS (Simplified Joint Stock Company) with a capital of €3,287,169.01

 The official inspectors can also confiscate the Ticket immediately in order to return it to its proper owner.

-Recommendations for use: place the ticket in a left-hand pocket, away from any metal or electronic objects.
-The ticket should not be folded or perforated or placed near a heat source.
+Recommendations for use: place the card in a left-hand pocket, away from any metal or electronic objects.
+The card should not be folded or perforated or placed near a heat source.

-In the case of a malfunction or defect to a single-use Ticket (during the period of validity of the ticket registered) or rechargeable card (within three winter seasons), the Operator will, at its expense, replace the ticket support at one of the Operator’s sales offices.
+In the case of a malfunction or defect to a single-use card (during the period of validity of the ticket registered) or re-encodable card (within three winter seasons), the Operator will, at its expense, replace the card at one of the Operator’s sales offices.

 If the defective card was issued by another Three Valleys operator, this request cannot be processed by the Operator.